We’re all in this together

 As part of Syncrude’s ongoing efforts, we follow the guidance of leading health authorities, including Alberta Health, Health Canada and the World Health Organization, and adhere to recommended preventative measures.

 Very stringent protocols are in place to help keep all workers safe on our sites including:

 - Physical distancing protocols require workers to maintain a six foot distance at all times unless a physical barrier is in place.
-Physical distancing is also in place on transportation provided by Syncrude with ridership capacity reduced by 50 per cent and assigned seating for all passengers.
+Physical distancing is also in place on transportation provided by Syncrude with ridership capacity reduced and assigned seating for all passengers, in the event that contact tracing is required.
 This includes transportation both on our site and on the commuter coaches to and from Fort McMurray.
 Seating protocols are also in place for all other transportation, including personal vehicles, arriving at our sites.

 - All conference and lunch rooms have been reconfigured to ensure six feet distancing is possible and observed.

 - Well-defined hygiene practices are in place, including deep-cleaning and sanitizing, and an inventory of hand sanitizer and disinfectant wipes are available to all on-site staff.